MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 To understand containers, it can be helpful to compare them with virtual machines, which are a complementary virtualization technology:

 - Virtual machines provide a complete virtualization of a computer, running an operating system in the virtual machine as if it were on physical hardware.
 Your apps run in the VM.
-- Containers provide a partial virtualization of the operating system so that each container doesn't need to run an entire operating system as a virtual machine must.
-Instead, the containers use just the user mode portion of an operating system where apps run, sharing the kernel with the host operating system.
+- Containers provide a partial virtualization of the operating system so that each container doesn't need to run an entire operating system.
+Instead, the containers include a lightweight operating system that consists only of the user mode where apps run, sharing the kernel with the host operating system.

  ![](media/container-arch.png)

+Containers are natively supported in Windows, similar to Win32 (desktop) apps, with Windows managing all low-level resources.
+Containers, like virtual machines, are isolated from the host operating system so that they have a restricted view of the file system, Windows registry, and other system resources.
+This provides a consistent environment for running apps across systems, and optionally provides security boundaries when using the Hyper-V isolation mode (which we talk about later).

 ![](media/about-3-box.png)